roshanis/10kings/chapter9_vidyadhara_chandela.md

 *From the military chronicles of Captain Siyavash ibn Ahmad, Persian cavalry commander in the service of Sultan Mahmud of Ghazni, witness to the limits of Islamic expansion*

-*[Editor's Note: While Captain Siyavash ibn Ahmad is a fictional character, Persian military officers were extensively employed in Ghaznavid armies during Mahmud's Indian campaigns.
-This perspective reflects documented Islamic military accounts of encounters with Rajput kingdoms and the systematic challenges faced by Muslim armies operating in central India during the early 11th century.]*

 ---

 ### The Night of Elephants

-The war trumpets of Kalinjar still haunt my dreams twenty years after that terrible siege, when the ground itself seemed to shake with the rage of massed war elephants charging through the darkness like moving mountains wrapped in death.
+The war trumpets of Kalinjar still haunt my dreams twenty years after that terrible siege, when the ground seemed to shake with the rage of massed war elephants charging through the darkness like moving mountains wrapped in death.
 As a veteran of Sultan Mahmud's Indian campaigns, I had witnessed the streets of Mathura flow with the blood of infidels, and watched Hindu armies flee before our cavalry like wheat before the scythe.

 But I had never encountered anything like Vidyadhara Chandela.